peterhinch/micropython-nano-gui/DRIVERS.md

 [Color handling](./DRIVERS.md#11-color-handling) for the implications of 4-bit color.

+An 8-bit driver is also provided.
+This may be used for rendering color images;
+for use with the GUIs, demos are visually identical with the 4-bit driver.

 [Tested display: Adafruit 1.3 inch](https://www.adafruit.com/product/4313).
 The
 Adafruit [1.54 inch](https://www.adafruit.com/product/3787) has identical
 resolution and uses the same CircuitPython driver so can be expected to work.